SovereignCloudStack/k8s-cluster-api-provider/doc/make-reference.md

 This will open openstack console of the management server in the browser using XDG-open.
 You can specify the console you want to open by setting the ``CONSOLE`` variable.
 The default is ``capi-mgmtcluster``.

+### make deploy-cso

+``make deploy-cso``

+This will deploy the [cluster-stack-operator](https://github.com/SovereignCloudStack/cluster-stack-operator).
+The preconfigured repo to look for cluster-stacks is https://github.com/SovereignCloudStack/cluster-stacks-playground/.

 ## Teardown

 > Note that ``clean`` and ``fullclean`` leave the ``ubuntu-capi-image-$KUBERNETES_VERSION`` image registered,